matatk/landmarks/README.md

 Changes
 -------

+-   2.0.6 - ???th of January 2017
+    * Add a test suite to ensure landmarks are identified correctly.
+    * Various internal code-quality improvements.
 -   2.0.5 - 5th of December 2016
     * No user-facing changes.
     * Fix error in packaging (the new build system was not actually compressing the ZIP file, which different parts of the submission process for Chrome and Firefox didn't like&mdash;oops!)